- Sex: Female

 27 June 2021 - She was released, along with Samar Badawi, following the expiry of the sentence against her.

 March 2021 - The Appeals Court in Riyadh upheld the sentence of five years in prison against her, with two years suspended.
-She was expected to be released in June.

 25 November 2020 - She was sentenced by the Criminal Court to five years and eight months in prison, half of it suspended.
 The Public Prosecution has appealed the sentence, seemingly with the aim of securing an even harsher sentence.